seqeralabs/tower-cli/README.md

 tw CLI is a platform binary executable created by a native compilation from Java GraalVM.
 To compile and build a development version of the binary:

 1. Install [SDKMan!](https://sdkman.io/)
-2. Install GraalVM:
+1. If necessary, update your `.sdkmanrc` to the Java GraalVM

     ```bash
-    sdk env install graalvm
+     # Enable auto-env through the sdkman_auto_env config
+     # Add key=value pairs of SDKs to use below
+     java 17.0.8-graalce
     ```

-3. Install `native-image`:
+1. Install GraalVM:

     ```bash
+    sdk env install
+    ```

+1. Install `native-image`:

+    ```bash
     gu install native-image
     ```

-4. Export your Github credentials.
+1. Export your Github credentials.
 Github requires authentication for public packages (the token only requires the `read:packages` scope):

     ```bash
     export GITHUB_USERNAME=...
     export GITHUB_TOKEN=...
     ```

-5. Create the native client:
+1. Create the native client:

     ```bash
     ./gradlew nativeCompile